Thursday, 19 January 2017

 01:20-01:23 - There is a tilt downwards to show the bottom half of the woman.
 This shot finishes with a high angle of a spotlight on the floor.

-01:29-01:36 - The camera pans round to show the office In the warehouse.
+01:24-01:28 - The man looks up.
+The shot cuts to a close-up of a light.
+The man looks back down to the women.01:29-01:36 - The camera pans round to show the office In the warehouse.
 The door is still open and the lights are on.
 There is a tracking shot of the man running towards the office.
 The man gets into the office and closes the door.
 As he closes the door the dark figure tries to get in.
 The screen then goes black.

 01:37-01:56 - The man walks over to the window in the office.
 The shot cuts to a long shot from outside the office.
 We can now see the man in the window.
 The shot goes back to inside the office.
 The camera pans around to show a shelving unit with a baseball bat on.
 The man gets the baseball bat and walks back over to the window.
 The shot cuts again to an outside view of the office.
 The two small spotlights above the mannequins go off.